Oberheim OB-8 -1982 Weight = 44 Lbs. Number manufactured = ? MSR = $4545

 Parts:

 Aside from some of the Curtis chips and maybe CPU I stock everything all the time electronically.
-I've gotten the chips when needed from other techs or off ebay.
+The CEM3340 has been reproduced (Contact susanonchip@covad.net for details.
+Reasonable price but I hear for now at least pins are a bit weaker on them).
 Knobs may be difficult to find exact replacement.
 The switches are available from analogdiehard@att.net I hear.